DavidDerhy/api-docs/source/includes/_develop_debug.md

   - Once the Fidor server has authenticated the user and received authorization, it will redirect the user back to the `redirect_url` you provided.
 Attached to this redirect url will be the provided `state` parameter and a `code` parameter.

-  - In case authorization of your app was not performed, you will receive an error response from the server as described in [OAuth2 sec 4.1.2.1](https://tools.ietf.org/html/rfc6749#section-4.1.2.1)
+  - In case authorization of your app was not performed, you will receive an [error response](#errors) from the server as described in
+    [OAuth2 sec 4.1.2.1](https://tools.ietf.org/html/rfc6749#section-4.1.2.1)

   - You MUST check the state parameter to ensure it contains the same value you sent to the authorize endpoint.
-If not, you must discontinue processing at this point and should contact Fidor as this is likely an attempt to breach security.
+If not, you must discontinue processing at this point and should contact Fidor as this is likely an attempt to breach security!

-  - Extract the `code` parameter from the response and send it to the Fidor server's Access Token Request endpoint `oauth/token` as described in [OAuth2 sec 4.1.3](https://tools.ietf.org/html/rfc6749#section-4.1.3).
+  - Extract the `code` parameter from the response and send it to the Fidor server's [Access Token Request endpoint](#systems) `oauth/token` as described in [OAuth2 sec 4.1.3](https://tools.ietf.org/html/rfc6749#section-4.1.3).
 You will need to supply the following parameters in the body of a `POST` request, using `application/x-www-form-urlencoded` encoding:

       - `grant_type` : "authorization_code"
       - `code` : the code you received via http redirect (see above)
       - `client_id` : the client_id that has been assigned to your app (see below)
       - `client_secret` : the client_secret that has been assigned to your app (see below)
-      - `redirect_url` : the same redirect url provided in the authorization request (see above)
+      - `redirect_url` : the same redirect URL provided in the authorization request (see above)

   - The server will return either an error (described in [OAuth2 sec 5.2](https://tools.ietf.org/html/rfc6749#section-5.2) or a JSON response containing the `access_token` and information about it.